At Shobnall Primary School, our ethos and purpose is to provide a broad and balanced curriculum for our children, with high aspirations for all.

-At Shobnall Primary School, we strive to offer exciting and unique learning opportunities guided by our curriculum drivers of Diversity, Dreams and Decisions.
-We encourage our pupils to make the best choices they can possibly make.
-We achieve this through the delivery of excellent teaching and learning that is not just about embedding the fundamental skills of English and Maths in children, although these skills are essential in the world today.
+At Shobnall Primary School, we strive to offer exciting and unique learning opportunities guided by our curriculum drivers of diversity, dreams and decisions.
+We encourage our pupils to make the best choices they can possibly make through the delivery of excellent teaching and learning that is not just about embedding the fundamental knowledge and skills of English and Maths in children, although this knowledge is essential in the world today.
 Our curriculum is one which nurtures and develops all talents through a rich and varied syllabus.
 We allow pupils to be original, imaginative, innovative and creative, and provide them with memorable experiences to positively impact on their wellbeing.

-We are passionate about developing the whole child, as reflected in our Social, Moral, Spiritual and Citizenship provision.
+We are passionate about developing the whole child, as reflected in our SMSC provision.
+Positive wellbeing and good mental and emotional health underpins all we do and we believe that this is a unique feature of our context.
 Our values permeate everything we do and prepare our children adequately for life in the 21st Century.
 We encourage our children to take responsibility for their own learning and actions, develop their thinking and questioning skills and reflect clearly between wants and needs.

 None of this would be possible without our dedicated team of staff who we invest in heavily: time encouragement, support and professional development.